Maintenance & whole life costs

 The hidden cost of poor management

-The cost of maintaining buildings is simple to quantify, but what is less visible and more difficult to cost is the impact the unavailability, loss of functionality had on productivity, or a potential long term loss in income due to reputational damage.
+The cost of maintaining buildings is simple to quantify, but what is less visible and more difficult to cost is the impact of unavailability, loss of functionality on productivity, or a potential long term loss in income due to reputational damage.

-In short, we might be able to calculate the cost to fix, but how do we put a value to the productivity decrease of office workers, if only one out of three lifts are in service and the toilets on floor 2 are out of service for 2 days, or a pollution incident having a subsequent knock on impact to an organisation’s share price?
+In short, we might be able to calculate the cost to fix, but how do we put a value to the productivity decrease of office workers, if only one out of three lifts are in service and the toilets on the second floor are out of service for 2 days, or a pollution incident has a subsequent knock on impact to an organisation’s share price?

 We therefore need an approach to construction design which has the life time operation of the assets at the heart of the design process and a construction process that will facilitate safe, quick and easy replacement of component parts to minimise impact to end-users and stakeholders over the buildings life time.